Codecademy/docs/content/python/concepts/casting/casting.md

 ## Casting

-Since casting helps in changing the variable data type.
-We can type cast integer to float using `flaot()` function or integer to string using `str()` function and vice versa.
-These conversion can be implicit or explicit.
+Since casting helps in changing the variable data type, we can type cast an integer to a float using the `float()` function.
+Alternatively, we can convert an integer to a string using the `str()` function.
+These conversions can be implicit or explicit.

 ## Implict Type Conversion